 The algorithm is applied to a number of illustrative data sets.

-These include: (1) social network data of sociometric or observedreported type; (2) participation data on women in a Southern city; and (3) data on directorship interlocks among seventy large corporations and fourteen banks (originally studied by Levine [1972] from a multidimensional scaling standpoint).
+These include: (1) social network data of sociometric or observedreported type; (2) participation data on women in a Southern city; and and fourteen banks (originally studied by Levine [1972] from a multidimensional scaling standpoint).
 All data sets studied involve comparatively small populations (< 100), though there are no basic theoretical reasons for presence of this limitation.
 Emphasis will be placed on the interpretability of the obtained partitions in the light of the original relational data, as well as on connections between the present method and other methods of analysis applied by previous investigators of the same data.
 (See also Part II, where specific comparisons with multidimensional scaling are developed at length.)